luca-mainardi/Competive-Sudoku-AI-Agent/README.md

 Project for the course Foundations of AI (2AMU10), Eindhoven University of Technology.

-The goal of the project is to implement an AI agent for the competitive Sudoku game, the rules of which are outlined in the *Rules.pdf* document.
+The goal of the project is to implement an AI agent for the Competitive Sudoku game, the rules of which are outlined in the *Rules.pdf* document.

 The project is divided into three different assignments.
 In the first, an initial version of the agent is proposed, based on the minimax algorithm with alpha-beta pruning and iterative deepening.
 The second assignment seeks to improve the performance of the first by making use of some heuristics to guide the search and evaluate game states.